 How do I add currency to my BTC.com wallet?

 Once you have downloaded the app or visited the website, you must provide an email address and password to create a new account.
-You may need to verify your email address in order to finalize wallet creation.
-You’ll be able to add bitcoin to your account as soon as the wallet is created.
+You may need to verify your email address in order to finalise wallet creation.
+You’ll be able to add Bitcoin to your account as soon as the wallet is created.
 Here’s how:

 - Within your BTC.com wallet, you can find your public wallet address by navigating to “My Wallet” from the main menu.